FrancescoConforte/FrancescoConforte/README.md

 I would like to present you here some of my works I made both alone and with some of my collegues during my studies at Politecnico.

 Feel free to comment them and ask me if you want to know more insights!
-Any comment will be appriciated!
+Any comment will be appreciated!

 Enjoy!!